stelzinga/MF/Management_Framework.md

 Whereas the first principle focuses on the *why* of the Venture.
 The second principle focuses on *what* actions the Venture performs, and *who* are the key players in the actions performed, and *where* and *when* does the Venture perform these actions and lastly, *how* are these actions performed.
 This knowledge and the interplay of the different aspects of it is key for a Manager to be able to add value to the Venture.

 #### Management Principle - Focus on Results
-Always keep the Results (Revenue, Cost, Risk) as the driving force of the Venture.
+Always keep the Results (Revenue, Cost, Risk) within the constraints of the Environment as the driving force of the Venture.
 In other words, if a Goal, Objective, Task or more generally any Process does not increase Revenue, and/or reduce Cost and/or decrease Risk, then that Process should probably not be performed.
 The exception to this is if said Process is needed to inform Stakeholders of the Results or the manner in which these Results are achieved.

 #### Management Principle - Keep it Simple
 Complexity is a Cost, and it in addition, it can stun the flexibility the Venture has to deal with Change and more importantly to innovate.
 Complexity often creeps in over time and even if the direct costs of such complexity is difficult to gauge, Managers should thrive in eliminating complexity in all its forms.
 This includes simplicity in the organisation (echoing Fayol's unity of command)

+Management has the following deliverables:
+- Planning
+- Organising
+- Leading
+- Controlling
+- Business Functions
+- Tools
+- Management Cycle

+These deliverables each have a dedicated section (with Tools already having been discussed earlier).
 ________________________________________
 ## Planning
 Planning establishes *what is to be done, where, when and why* and also *how*.
 Within Operations, Planning broadly structures the required Processes to yield the expected Results using available Capital and Resources.
 It is one of the most holistic Functions within Management and it is forward looking In its approach.

 This Management Function defines why the Venture exists and which Services need to be delivered now and in the future, in which location and for which Clients as well as how this needs to be achieved.
+It has a strong focus on the Processes part of Operations.

+Planning as a Management Function is practically speaking for a large part done by the Manager in isolation.

 The following are the fifteen deliverables of Planning:
 - Business Model